Elisabeth-A-C/Projekt-2/README.md

 ## Final grade function
 The final grade function computes the final grade for each student from the assignment grades.
 If there's only one assignment for each student, this must be the final grade.
 If a student has received -3 in one or more of the assignments, the student must receive the final grade -3.
 Otherwise, the final grade is calculated from the average of all assignments when the lowest grade is removed.
+The grade is then rounded to a valid grade on the 7-step grading scale, using the roundGrade function.

 ## Grades plot function